WebDev-Guild/webdev-guild.github.io/apprentice/webdev/dom.md

 ## Suggested Learning

-- [CSS Tricks Artile](https://css-tricks.com/dom/) - This article is simple and straightforward.
+- [CSS Tricks Article](https://css-tricks.com/dom/) - This article is simple and straightforward.

 ## Assignments

 - Study the items in the suggested learning
 - Write a summary of what you learned or have a video chat with your mentor to discuss what you learned about how the web works.
+- Complete the [JavaScript and the DOM](../javascript/dom.md) requirement to pass off this requirement.

 ## Extra Learning

 - [MDN on the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) - A more in-depth introduction.
 - [DOM Enlightenment](http://domenlightenment.com) - An entire book about the DOM.

 *This list is by no means complete.
 Feel free to add an issue or put in a pull request to update it.*